Gravity as Boundary-Layer Ebbing

 Every orbital system in this framework is wrapped in counter-rotating boundary layers — co- and counter-rotating flows that nearly cancel, forming the barriers that make stable matter possible.
 These boundaries do three things, depending on how they are disturbed:

-All three use the same boundary layer, the same dc1/dag substrate, the same counter-rotating mechanics.
+All three use the same boundary layer, the same dc1 substrate, the same counter-rotating mechanics.
 The difference is the mode of interaction: reaction force, leak current, or ejection.
 This chapter is about the second mode — the leak current that we experience as gravity, and why it is so extraordinarily weak.

 The Mechanism